FortiFlex Workshop

 A: Traditional licensing requires purchasing fixed-term licenses upfront (typically 1-3 years) for specific capacities.
 FortiFlex uses a usage-based model where you:

-• Pay only for actual consumption (hourly billing)
+• Pay only for actual consumption (daily billing)

 • Scale resources up/down automatically